opendaylight/docs/docs/release-process/managed-release.rst

-Unmanaged Projects can consume whichever version of their upstream dependencies they want during most of the release cycle, but if they want to be included in the final release distribution they must bump their versions to SNAPSHOT no later than one week before RC0.
+Unmanaged Projects can consume whichever version of their upstream dependencies they want during most of the release cycle, but if they want to be included in the final release distribution they must bump their versions to SNAPSHOT no later than one week before code freeze.

 Jobs Required for Unmanaged Projects Running
 ++++++++++++++++++++++++++++++++++++++++++++